 About the Breed and Proper care

-Maine Coons are large and sturdy cats with very fluffy coat suited to the harsh winters of the Northeast region.
-They love to hunt and spend time being enticed to chase, so it is very important that they have toys available and not become restless.
+Maine Coons are large and sturdy cats with very fluffy coats suited to the harsh winters of the Northeast region.
+They love to hunt and spend time being enticed to chase, so it is very important that they have toys available and do not become restless.
 They are not aggressive with children or other animals, but can be territorial.

-Maine Coons are commonly considered the largest domestic cat breed.
+Maine Coons are generally considered the largest domestic cat breed.
 They’re big boned and muscular, with males weighing up to 20 – 25 pounds.
 They can measure up to 40 inches in length and come in 75 different color combinations.

 They are often referred to as the “dogs of the cat world” because their size is that of a dog and because they display dog-like traits when it comes to loyalty to their family.
 They will accept the whole family as their own, but will be especially loyal and bonded to the person that cares for them.
-Maine Coons tend to be highly social and like human interaction, they get sad and unhappy when left alone for too long!
+Maine Coons tend to be highly social and like human interaction.
+They get sad and unhappy when left alone for too long!
 They’re known for being friendly, loyal, playful, and they typically get along well with children and other pets.
 It's common for them to play fetch or walk on a leash!

 Proper care of Main Coons